 Ilog Maria is an odd little place that’s really known for the shop, except I guess for the people who have taken a proper tour there.
 There are lots of random animals around.
 This is a big hit with my animal loving kid, so we pet the dogs and said hello to the duck and bunnies.

 I just realized there were a lot of these rabbit enclosures around the farm.
 The caretaker said they all came from one pair given to the owners as a gift.
 All I could think of was if it was also possible to have rabbits spayed or neutered.

 I also learned that that the bees we’re used to seeing – the ones with the yellow and black striped bodies – are imported and not native to the country at all.
 Ilog Maria Bee Farm also has native bees on site, but they kind of freak me out more, to be honest.
-They look more like black ants with wings.
+They look more like big black ants with wings.

-Ilog Maria Honeybee Farm has long been a popular tourism site, but I believe it still has more to offer as an agricultural-tourism spot.
+Ilog Maria Honeybee Farm has long been a popular tourism site, but I believe it still has more to offer as an agricultural-tourism destination.
 Maybe all the interesting stuff happens when you call them up for the tour, where you learn more about the important role of bees in food security or even what makes organic soap better, but surely there should be something more for the droves of people who come visit just to shop.
-There’s a big opportunity to educate visitors on the sad plight of bees, for instance, or to encourage them to pursue an agricultural business like bee keeping.
+There’s a big opportunity to educate visitors on the sad plight of bees, for instance, or to encourage them to pursue an agricultural endeavor like bee keeping.